Ontario-Montclair School District

 2. Pickup at School Site: The bus will only wait four minutes past the bell time before departing.
 We have a lot of students to take home and parents are waiting.
 If the bus is 15 minutes late, please call Transportation for an ETA.

 3. Drop-Off at Bus Stop: We do not give drop-off times due to the many factors that can affect our schedule (traffic, absent students, late parents, etc.).
-Students that require someone meet them at the bus will be returned to school if no one shows up.
-Transportation will attempt to call the parent before returning the student to school.
+Students that require someone meet them at the bus will be returned to school or the Special Education Department if no one shows up.
+Transportation will attempt to call the parent before returning the student.
 If this becomes a habit, the student will receive a Conduct Notice and transportation services may be suspended.

 Students that disobey the bus driver will receive a Conduct Notice (consequences are listed thereon).
 Depending on the infraction, a student may lose their bus riding privileges.
 California State Law states: